Author’s Note

 A peer joined to observe.
 That was the agreement.
 No decisions.
 No authority.

 Halfway through, she began speaking over me.
-She redirected questions to herself, engaged the vendor directly, then started giving direction as if she owned the work.
+She redirected questions to herself, engaged the vendor directly, then started giving direction as if the project belonged to her.

 The vendor followed her lead.
 By the end of the meeting, they were looking to her for approvals and looking past me for context.

 I felt embarrassed and angry, but I understood what was happening.
-It was a takeover.
-And I knew how quickly organizations treat a takeover as the official version of events.
+Authority was shifting in real time.
+I had seen this before.
+I knew how quickly organizations treat a takeover as the official transfer of leadership.

 After the meeting, I confronted her.

-She said she wasn’t going to slow down her progress to wait for me.
+She was defensive and said she wasn’t going to slow down her progress to wait for me.

 Too Few Seats Changes People